CinderScript/Covid_Vaccination_and_Hospital_Strain/README.md

 # Project Description

-See [About.html](about.html) to view this readme with the code output rendered beneath the code sections.
+Visit the [About Page](https://cinderscript.github.io/Covid_Vaccination_and_Hospital_Strain/) to view this readme with the code output rendered beneath the code sections.
 This is the knitted about.rmd markdown file.

 ## About